mcdomx/monitor/README.rst

 Start Application
 -----------------
-Once the docker containers running Zookepper, Kafka and Postgres are running, the application can be started via:
+Although the supporting services are dockerized, the application that combines the services is not (yet).
+After starting the service containers using their docker-compose files, the main Django  application can be started:

 ::